Cousality/Logiq/README.md

 ## Usage

 The homepage presents the daily logic challenge.
 Users can browse additional puzzles using the search feature.
-Authenticated users can log in to access personalised features and interact with personal dashboards and to check orders.
+Authenticated users can login to access personalised features and interact with personal dashboards and to check orders.

 ## Design Goals